Skip to content

 2. Run sveltosctl register cluster command pointing it to the kubeconfig file generated by the step above.

-Please note: Step #1 is giving Sveltos cluster-admin privileges (that is done because we do not know in advance which add-ons you want Sveltos to deploy).
-You might choose to give Sveltos fewer privileges.
-Just keep in mind that it needs enough privileges to deploy the add-ons you request to deploy.
+Step #1 gives Sveltos cluster-admin privileges (that is done because we do not know in advance which add-ons we want Sveltos to deploy).
+We might choose to give Sveltos fewer privileges.
+Just keep in mind it needs enough privileges to deploy the add-ons you request to deploy.

 Register RKE2 Cluster